jhogan/core/README.md

 pages.

 ## Robotic process automation (RPA) ##
+The `bot.py` modules provides classes that inherit from the `bot.bot` class.
+These bot's are intended to be run as background process to automate a number of routine tasks.

+Currently, there is only the `sendbot` class which send messages from the message queue to third-party system's such as SMTP servers.
+However, there are plans to develop a number of other bot's to manage routine administrative tasks such as an `adminbot` to monitor servers and a `cfgbot` (configuration management bot) to maintain Git repositories and automate running tests.

+Bot's are intended to replace most tasks that are conventionally performed by Bash scripts invoked by Crontabs.
+These bots will go a long way toward reducing the administrative burden conventionally put on software developers and will help to keep the systems secure.

+Another use for bots is to create QA bots that can run tests on live servers.
+These bots could be use for things like checking for spelling or testing performance on live websites.
+This will help improve the quality of service provided by these systems.

+Though the `bot.py` module is a collection of classes, it can be run as an executable.
+Each invocation would bring to life a certain bot:

+    ./bot.py --iterations 1 --verbosity 5 sendbot

+Init systems, like systemd, can be used to invoke the bots this way.

 ## HTTP and WSGI modules ##
 ## Command line interface (crust) ##
 ## Library dependency files ##